marceloeliassantos/run-ec2/README.md

 * Adds tags on Instance, Group Security and instance volumes
 * Read a powershall userdata where it change the hostname and administrator password for Windows 2016 or higher

-To choose which region the instance will be created in, run <code> aws configure </code>, and specify the region as shown below:
+Before executing this script choose the region where the instance will be created in, run <code> aws configure </code>, and specify the region as shown below:

 <pre>aws configure
 AWS Access Key ID [****************5JKA]: